 Most specialist paints are designed to last up to five years.

 What tools do you need?

-Painting by hand will take some time so you might want to consider using a pump or power sprayer (pumps are five times faster than using a brush and power sprayers are 10 times faster).
+Painting by hand with a shed paint brush will take some time so you might want to consider using a pump or power sprayer (pumps are five times faster than using a brush and power sprayers are 10 times faster).
 If you decide to use a sprayer, make sure you use paint that’s been formulated for use in that sprayer type (for example, only Cuprinol Garden Shades or Cuprinol sprayable paint can be used in a Cuprinol sprayer).

 Preparing your shed

 First check that your shed doesn’t need any structural work.
 If you’re painting an older shed, you’ll need to clean it.
 Wipe any debris, spider webs, mud and mould from the walls and roof, remove any algae, lichen, fungi or moss using an appropriate fungicidal wash and make sure all cracks in the wood are cleaned properly.

 Next apply caulk where needed to cover all the gaps, making the shed waterproof so it doesn’t let in rain or snow.
 If you’re using a silicon-based caulk, or something similar, you need to wait for about a day after applying the sealant for it to dry.
 While the caulk dries, use sandpaper to chip away at loose or patchy paint that may have been left behind from previous paint jobs.
 This step can be skipped if you are working on new sheds.

 The next step is applying an oil-based primer.
 As well as providing an extra layer of protection against the elements, the primer makes it easier for you to spread the paint evenly.